preemptive/r8-docs/index.md

 ### Dictionaries

 R8 will provide new names by cycling through the English alphabet.
-By using dictionaries it is possible to control, to a degree, how R8 will determine the new names for classes, methods, and fields.
+By using dictionaries, it is possible to control, to a degree, how R8 will determine the new names for classes, methods, and fields.

 | Rule                                       | Description                     |
 |--------------------------------------------|---------------------------------|